Mithrajith/neo-finance-bloom-main/AI_CHAT_IMPROVEMENTS.md

 - Better spacing and padding for readability

 ### 5. **Better Visual Design**
-- Enhanced header with "Powered by Mistral" indicator
+- Enhanced header with "Powered by gemma:2b" indicator
 - Improved message styling with better contrast
 - Added fullscreen mode for extended conversations
 - More professional and modern appearance